akuklev/akuklev/README.md

   We don't know yet, how to implement (3), but having enough quotient-inductive-inductive-recursive types to have initial algebras for all XATs is certainly a start.
 Perhaps having Equaliser Coinductive Types (dual of QITs) containing a form of strict equality in disguise, should be enough to define higher functors.
 </details>
+🔭 (WIP) The type-theoretic cousin of ZMC/S: A particularly pleasing foundation for category theory: <github.com/akuklev/QIITs-in-Cedille>.

 <details>
 <summary>Extended Algebraic Theories: Bidirectionally presented type theories as algebraic presentations of higher categorcal stuctures.</summary>